DexHunter/USACO_sol/README.md

 # Practice

-Solutions to several code practices, including usaco, codeforces, etc. My solutions might not be the most efficient ones, but I did on my own and had a lot of fun.
+I love challenges or in other words, tough nuts to crack.
+Here are some of my solutions to exercises from usaco, codeforces, etc. My solutions might not be the most efficient ones, but I did on my own and had a lot of fun.

 ## Programming Contest Problem Types